 First Hive in Use

-On Tuesday, April 22, 2008, I installed a package of bees in the first Warre Hive here in NW Oregon, USA.
+On Tuesday, April 22, 2008, I installed a package of bees in the first Warre Hive here in Northern Colorado, USA.
 It has been one week since then, and the bees are happily living in their new home.
 They have been bringing in a good bit of pollen and and nectar.
 There is a creek in the gully near the hive, so I do not need put out any water for them.

 A New Colony